 TAKE ADVANTAGE OF ALL THE PERKS OF BEING A CHILDLESS ADULT

-In order to fulfil this obligation, you and you alone are required to take advantage of all the things available that the parentals among you might miss, including:
+In order to fulfill this obligation, you and you alone are required to take advantage of all the things available that the parentals among you might miss, including:

 - BUSCH GARDENS OFFERS THEIR 21+ VISITORS FREE BEER ALL SUMMER.